 MOVEit Freely (a.k.a. "ftps.exe") is a secure command-line FTP client for Windows.
 It accepts syntax similar to Microsoft's built-in "ftp.exe" FTP client to make migrations to secure FTP easy.

-Designed with professional system administrators in mind, MOVEit Freely duplicates Microsoft's client syntax from commands to error messages.
-In addition to embracing Microsoft's old standby, MOVEit Freely extends the functionality of command-line FTP with the addition of secure channel communication, passive mode transfers and resumption of transfers.
+Designed with professional system administrators in mind, MOVEit Freely duplicates Microsoft client syntax from commands to error messages.
+In addition to embracing Microsoft FTP, MOVEit Freely extends the functionality of command-line FTP with the addition of secure channel communication, passive mode transfers and resumption of transfers.

 MOVEit Freely features:

-Like any other well-behaved command-line utility, MOVEit Freely can be driven by an automated script such as a Windows batch file.
+Like other command-line utilities, MOVEit Freely can be driven by an automated script such as a Windows batch file.
 In turn, these scripts can be scheduled by Windows Scheduled Tasks.

 If Windows Firewall is running--which is the default under Windows Vista and Windows Server 2008--then "active mode" FTP transfers will be blocked until you create an "exception" for MOVEit Freely in the firewall.
 (This is the case with any FTP client.)
 To create an exception, use Control Panel | Windows Firewall | Allow a program through Windows Firewall.

-MOVEit Freely must be executed from a shell (aka "command prompt").
-Despite appearances to the contrary, MOVEit Freely is a 32-bit program, not a "legacy" DOS program.
+MOVEit Freely must be executed from a shell ("command prompt").
+MOVEit Freely is a 32-bit program, not a "legacy" DOS program.

-(If you plan on using MOVEit Freely with MOVEit DMZ servers only, Ipswitch also gives away a similar command-line client called "MOVEit Xfer" that securely transfers files over firewall/proxy-friendly HTTPS instead of FTPS.)
+(If you plan on using MOVEit Freely with MOVEit Transfer servers only, Ipswitch also provides, at no cost, a similar command-line client called "MOVEit Xfer" that securely transfers files over firewall/proxy-friendly HTTPS instead of FTPS.)

 Use the following command syntax to run MOVEit Freely: